 Throughout the history of our sport the age categories have changed as have the dates in the year from which the age is calculated.
 For example in 1950, a Junior man was defined as 18-21 until 1966 when it was redefined as 17-20 years.
 Also the early age groups were calculated from the 1st April at the end of the season, until 1987 when this was changed to 1st January during the season.
 In 1990 the age groups were changed again to 1st September at the start of the season and the modern terms of U13, U15, U17 and U20 used.

 For our classification the following names a synonymous (U13, Junior Boy), (U15, Senior Boy), (U17, Youth) and (U20, Junior) respectively even although they are not always exactly the same age group.

 In the Women's age groups the categories used are (Minors, U11), (Girls, U13), (Juniors, U15), and (Intermediates, U17).

 The Masters age groups were originally over 40 for Men and over 35 for Women taken on the day of the race.
-In 2006 an over 35 category was introduced for Men.
-Under direction of the IAAF the age categories will start at over 40 both Men and Women, on the day of the race, from 1st April 2010.
-Following a further IAAF ruling in 2011 the categories were revised to over 35 both Men and Women, on the day of the race, from 1st April 2012.
+In 2006 an over 35 category was introduced for Men by the IAAF and SAL followed suit in its championships.
+Under direction of the IAAF the age categories were revised again to over 40 for both Men and Women, on the day of the race, and this was introduced from 1st April 2010.
+Following a further IAAF ruling in 2011 the categories were revised to over 35 both Men and Women, on the day of the race, and this was introduced from 1st April 2012.

 At its meeting of 20/5/2013 The RR&CC Commission adopted the following measures as an indication of the trends in endurance running in Scotland.
 They cover two key areas: participation levels and performance.
 Some of the statistics have been gathered for a number of years and appear at different places in the Archive, they are collated here.